tenebroso/calendow/wp-content/plugins/wp-migrate-db/readme.txt

 = Does this plugin support multisite? =

 Yes, in a limited capacity.
-The Developer license of the [pro version](http://deliciousbrains.com/wp-migrate-db-pro/?utm_source=wordpressorg&utm_medium=web&utm_content=faq&utm_campaign=freeplugin) fully supports multisite.
+The Developer license of the [pro version](http://deliciousbrains.com/wp-migrate-db-pro/?utm_source=wordpress.org&utm_medium=web&utm_content=faq&utm_campaign=freeplugin) fully supports multisite.

 = Does the plugin migrate files as well? =

 No, it only operates on the database.
+The pro version's [Media Files addon](https://deliciousbrains.com/wp-migrate-db-pro/doc/media-files-addon/?utm_source=wordpress.org&utm_medium=web&utm_content=faq&utm_campaign=freeplugin) allows you to migrate media files.

 = Why do I end up with a wp-login.php download instead of the exported SQL file? =